North Korea launches test missiles towards East Sea: Seoul – DW – 01/14/2025

 Kim has criticized Biden's military alliance with South Korea and Japan as a "nuclear military bloc for aggression."

-Kim has not made any comments about Trump's return to office, whom he met three times during his previous tenure.
+Kim has not made any comments about Trump's return to office, whom he met three times during his previous tenure as US president.

 Experts say it is unlikely that the two sides will quickly resume diplomacy.